 General dietary recommendations for a person with arthritis include:

-- Eat a well-balanced diet.
+- Eat a well-balanced diet, including fruit and vegetables, protein foods, dairy, cereals and grains.
 This will help to maintain general good health, and a healthy weight.

 - Avoid crash dieting or fasting.